 Are you itching to grab your bike and hit some new trails?
-Asheville does not disappoint in the mountain biking department.
-From technical, winding single-tracks through rhododendron and rooty, rocky terrain to wide open downhill spaces with a view... there are options for every skill level and thrill seeker.
+Mountain biking in Asheville does not disappoint!
+From technical, winding single-track through rhododendron and rooty, rocky terrain to wide open downhill with mountain views, there are options for every skill level and thrill seeker.

 - A map of the Bent Creek trail system is located here.
-Some popular trails in Bent Creek include the most difficult Green's Lick or easier Hard Times connector trail or Lake Powhatan trails.
+Some popular trails in Bent Creek include the most difficult Green's Lick or easier Hard Times connector and Lake Powhatan trails.

-- If you are visiting The Biltmore House anyways while staying in Asheville you can bring your bike and bike the 33 miles of trails that wind around the property.
+- If you are visiting The Biltmore House while staying in Asheville, you can bring your bike and ride the 33 miles of trails that wind around the property.
 The Arbor Trace trail and Black Diamond trail come recommended.

-- Dupont State Recreational Forest is a 10,400 acre wilderness area that has 100 miles of multi use trails including a few exposed granite areas to rider over.
+- Dupont State Recreational Forest is a 10,400 acre wilderness area that has 100 miles of multi-use trails including a few exposed granite areas to ride.
 Cedar Rock offers an enjoyable ride.

 - The Kolo Bike Park will cost you, but offers the opportunity to rent a bike and enjoy experiencing area trails.